-3.9 Calibration
+3.10 Calibration

-The calibration for the wavelengths, dark spectra and spectral sensitivity are stored on the device and loaded automatically during device initialization.
+The calibration for the wavelengths, dark spectrum, nonlinearity and spectral sensitivity are stored in the device and loaded automatically during device initialization.
 So in contrast to almost any other spectroscopy software, you don't need to worry about taking dark spectra and other calibration parameters, it's all done automatically.